MoMI-G/MoMI-G/README.md

 * Compare a personal genome to a reference genome
 * Reveal nested variations
-* Navigate for all structural variations
+* Navigate for structural variations
 * Visualize the distributions of structural variations

 ## Install